ronaldroe/okcoders-python-fastapi/README.md

 In this lesson, we will build out the service and repository layers for the User API and add persistence (via SQLite).

+We will complete the User API CRUD endpoints.

 ### Lesson 4 - Address API, Database Relationships

 In this lesson, we will design the relationship between addresses and users and create the necessary API endpoints for address CRUD.